What Is Hyperbaric Oxygen Therapy? A Complete Guide

 Insurance coverage: Medicare and most private insurers cover HBOT for FDA-approved conditions when provided at accredited facilities.
 Off-label uses are typically self-pay.

 Many independent clinics offer package pricing that reduces the per-session cost by 20-30% when you pay upfront for a full treatment course.
+For a detailed cost breakdown, see our HBOT cost guide.

 How to Choose a Clinic